ErikaMolnar/ml_experiments/README.md

-# ml_projects
+# ML Playground
-Welcome to my ML Projects repository!
-Here, you'll find a collection of innovative and diverse machine learning projects that showcase my skills, interests, and dedication to exploring the vast world of artificial intelligence.
+Welcome to my ML Experiments repository!
+This space is dedicated to a variety of experimental machine learning projects.